Join the Team

 We often welcome volunteers and work to ensure that you get as much from your experience with us as we get in services from you.
 A typical arrangement might see you working ½ day in exchange for accommodations, meals, use of all boats and gear and maybe some training.
 Unfortunately we can not provide Workers Compensation Insurance for volunteers.

 If you are able to get whatever work visa is required, that’s great and we will certainly consider offering paid employment.
 Otherwise we are happy to consider you as a volunteer.
 We may be in a position to offer an honorarium or cover your travel costs/living expenses, but are unable to offer workers compensation insurance.
 You would therefore need to have your own personal health coverage.

 We generally give our returning staff until the end of January each year to make their summer plans known.
-Therefore, the best time to send your application is from mid-January onwards.
+Therefore, the best time to send your application is from mid-January onward.

 Apply with a resume and cover letter.
 Tell us what position(s) interests you, why you are well suited to that position, what you would like to achieve personally with the position, and your salary expectations.
 Please use PDF formats with your resume and cover letter.

 Emails may be directed to David Wells.

 Naturally Superior Adventures